 Non-Unicode applications always connect to the database using the application's local code page, or the DB2Codepage environment setting.
-By default, CLI will ensure that Unicode applications will connect to Unicode databases using UTF-8 and UCS-2 code pages.
-The default for connecting to non-unicode databases is to use the databases's code page is the database server is running DB2 for Windows, DB2 for Unix or DB2 for OS/2.
+By default, CLI will ensure that Unicode applications will connect to Unicode databases using UTF-8 and UCS-2 code pages, and will connect to non-Unicode databases using the database's code page.
 This ensures that there is no unnecessary data loss due to code page conversion.